ministryofjustice/cookie-compliance-for-wordpress/README.md

 Raise issues via
 <a href="https://github.com/ministryofjustice/cookie-compliance-for-wordpress/issues">https://github.com/ministryofjustice/cookie-compliance-for-wordpress/issues</a>

+### Using this plugin a subdomain site

+This plugin this not compatible with subdomain websites, such as `magistrates.judiciary.uk`, unless you make sure to change your tracking code (such as Google Analytics, to use a subdomain URL rather then leave it to its default, which is a top-level top, eg, `.judiciary.uk`).

+#### Steps to change your Google Analytic settings

+1. Using Google Tag Manager (GTM), go to Variables and click on your Google Analytics settings.
+2. Under "Variable Configuration", and "Cookie Domain" change from `auto` to the full subdomain address, eg `magistrates.judiciary.uk`.
+3. Save and don't forget to publish.

 ## Installation

 Download this repository, unzip and copy the folder into your Wordpress plugin file directory.